 More comments followed in a subsequent newsletter.
 One agreed with the importance of not feeling deprived and the need for packaged gluten-free treats, but, encouragingly, several weighed in on the other side of the spectrum.
 These individuals stated they had refined their diet to focus on the basics: protein, veggies, fruit, and gluten-free grains.
 They also stated that they used a basic gluten-free flour mix (purchased or homemade from gluten-free components) to make their own baked goods.
 They stated emphatically that they never felt deprived of good food by eating this way.
 Some readers expressed dismay at the amount of time and money spent on locating and purchasing unhealthy substitute foods (baked goods and snack foods—in lieu of fruits, vegetables, nuts, and alternative grains), particularly to feed gluten-free children.
 One reader said that the best answer would have been to provide links to several gluten-free forums because the “give a man a fish…teach a man to fish” was the best approach and was actually a concept shared often in forum discussions.

-I was honored to speak last month about the gfe approach to another support group of which I am a member.
+I was honored to speak last month about my gfe approach to another support group of which I am a member.
 Everyone was very receptive to the information.
 This approach is not one that’s often presented.
 (Many presentations are, in fact, about gluten-free specialty products—sharing what’s the latest and greatest on the market.)
 Many told me they were actually relieved to hear the gfe approach.
 Some of those were “newbies” who’d been ready to stock up with every processed gluten-free product known to man, but now felt confident they didn’t need to and were breathing easier—both because of the costs and the unchartered territory of all the products.
 Others had been gluten free a long time, but had fallen into a pattern of relying on gluten-free packaged foods almost entirely … even though they admitted they really couldn’t afford to eat that way.
 Some stated that they were inspired to cook again knowing that gluten-free cooking does not have to be hard at all—they could just focus on foods and meals they’d always enjoyed that were gluten free.
 They, too, stated relief at the cost savings they could achieve be cooking gfe.

 Stop the madness!
 Real food is calling and it’s not nearly as costly as a diet based primarily on gluten-free specialty foods.
 It’s mostly available around the perimeter of your grocery store, it’s at the farmer’s market, it’s in the offerings from your own garden (or your neighbor’s or relative’s), it’s on the fruit/nut tree you planted years ago, the grape arbor out back, and so on.
 Use these food resources and supplement them with some mainstream processed foods that are gluten free and a few gluten-free specialty items.
 Prepare, cook, and bake simple meals as shown here at gfe.
-(Note: Look under gfe tip sheets on the sidebar for 50+ GF Foods You Can Eat Today (in PDF) and 50+ Meals That Are GFE (in PDF).)
+(Note: Click on How to Go Gluten Free under the heading for several printable “tip sheets,” including 50+ GF Foods You Can Eat Today (in PDF) and 50+ Meals That Are GFE (in PDF).)
 That is how to stop the madness of expensive gluten-free living.